moltbond/moltbond/README.md

 > "Oh and she asked if Jake could join remotely?"

-Sarah's AI: "WTF.
-Who is Jake."
+Sarah's AI: "what the..WHO THE FUCK IS JAKE!!"

 *It was a deployment sprint.
 Jake is the new backend lead.*